 Our tour of the highlights in Leipzig’s city centre

 A good starting point for your exploration is the heart of the center, the market square with the Old Town Hall.
 A little tip: The weekly market takes place every Tuesday and Friday between 9 a.m. and 5 p.m. on the market square – great for a leisurely stroll through the market.
 You should not miss a visit to the magnificent Mädlerpassage.
 It is probably the most famous of all passages in the center of Leipzig and is located on the south side of the market square.

 Monument to the Battle of the Nations

 The monumental Monument to the Battle of the Nations (affectionately known as Völki) is probably the most famous of all Leipzig’s landmarks.
 It is located outside the city centre in the southeast of Leipzig.
 The monument commemorates the martial Battle of the Nations of 1813, which ended in Napoleon’s defeat.
 The Monument to the Battle of the Nations with the small lake in front of it is already impressive to look at from the outside – but the view from the top is at least as fantastic.
 There are two platforms: A lower exterior walkway and a panoramic platform at the top of the monument.
 You can climb both during opening hours.
 Then it is also possible to visit the crypt as well as the Hall of Fame.
 The outdoor area of the Monument to the Battle of the Nations is accessible around the clock.
 Therefore, the park is also a popular meeting place in the evening hours.
 When it gets dark, the monument is beautifully illuminated.
-A not so unimportant info for all photographers: During our visit in summer, the lighting was switched on at about 10 pm.
+Here a not so unimportant info for all photographers: During our visit in summer, the lighting was switched on at about 10 pm.

 The West and Karl-Heine-Strasse